legobeat/json-rpc-server/README.md

 ## Docker setup

-> Make sure necessary components which are required to run explore are running by running smoke testing stack and siable port `8080`
+> Make sure necessary components which are required to run json-rpc-server are smoke testing stack in networking mode host

 Start json-rpc-server$$